 Why Should You Care About Primary Residence?

-If you're in foreclosure, whether your home is your primary residence or not is significant primarily because of the Making Home Affordable program and the 2007 Mortgage Debt Relief Act.
+If you've gone through a foreclosure, whether your home is your primary residence is significant primarily because of the 2007 Mortgage Debt Relief Act.

 Primary Residence Under the 2007 Mortgage Debt Relief Act

-If you lose your home in a foreclosure sale or short sale and your lender forgives you for the deficiency (the difference between the outstanding mortgage debt and the sale price) in the calendar years 2007 through 2013, the cancelled debt must be included in your taxable income unless it is “qualified principal residence indebtedness.”
+If you lose your home in a foreclosure sale or short sale and your lender forgives you for the deficiency (the difference between the outstanding mortgage debt and the sale price) in the calendar years 2007 through 2013, the cancelled debt does not have to be included in your taxable income so long as it is “qualified principal residence indebtedness.”
 The IRS defines qualified principal residence indebtedness as any mortgage you took out to buy, build, or substantially improve your main home, or primary residence.
 Other restrictions apply to this exclusion from taxable income under the 2007 Mortgage Debt Relief Act; for further details, see our article on Income Tax Liability for Deficiencies.
 (Congress is considering extending this tax protection beyond 2013, but whether it will actually do so is up in the air.)